dandi/handbook/docs/about/policies.md

 - **Fixity and authenticity:** All data files are stored along with multiple checksums of the file content.
 Files are regularly checked against their checksums to assure that file content remains constant.
-- **Succession plans:** In case of the repository shut down, best efforts will be made to integrate all content into suitable alternative institutional and/or other repositories overlapping in the scope of the DANDI archive.
+- **Succession plans:** In case of a repository shutdown, our best efforts will be made to integrate all content into suitable alternative institutional and/or other repositories overlapping in the scope of the DANDI archive.